The International Compensation and Pay Transparency Study

 Center for Human Resource Management (CEHRM), University of Lucerne, Switzerland:

-Dr. Alexandra Arnold, Dr. Anna Sender, Prof. Bruno Staffelbach
+Dr. Alexandra Arnold, Dr. Anna Sender, Prof. Dr. Bruno Staffelbach

 Center for Workplace Excellence (CWeX), University of South Australia Business School, Australia: